Traveling to Iceland by Cruise Ship

 Photo from Flickr, by javasport.

-If you have an afternoon to spend in town, then take the chance to explore the surrounding sights, mainly the Latrabjarg cliffs and the Raudisadur red sand beach.
-The best way to do so is with this guided 6-hour Westfjords tour, which includes both locations.
+If you have an afternoon to spend in town, then take the chance to explore the surrounding sights, mainly the Latrabjarg Cliffs and the Raudisandur Red Sand Beach.
+The best way to do so is with this guided six-hour Westfjords tour, which includes both locations.

-For a shorter trip, you can explore Raudisandur beach with this scenic 4-hour cycling tour from Patreksfjordur.
-This unforgettable 5-hour hiking trip also brings you to the beautiful surrounding mountainsides closer to town.
+For a shorter trip, you can explore Raudisandur beach with this scenic four-hour cycling tour from Patreksfjordur.
+This unforgettable five-hour hiking trip also brings you to the beautiful surrounding mountainsides closer to town.

-If you're stopping for a full day and would like to experience a different side of the Westfjords, this 9-hour sightseeing and culture tour has many unique locations.
+If you're planning a full day ashore and want to experience a different side of the Westfjords, this nine-hour sightseeing and culture tour has many unique locations.

 Thorlakshofn Harbor